akstron/Question-Bank-Client/README.md

 # Question Bank

-A website for keeping notes and collection of Coding questions
+A website for note keeping and collection of Coding questions

 ## Key Features
 1. User Authentication